Emmanuel Rivera Player Props: Diamondbacks vs. Tigers

 Emmanuel Rivera At The Plate

-- Rivera is batting .367 with nine doubles, a home run and six walks.
+- Rivera is hitting .353 with nine doubles, a home run and six walks.

-- Rivera is batting .500 during his last games and is on a five-game hitting streak.

-- Rivera has had an RBI in 11 games this season (36.7%), including three multi-RBI outings (10.0%).
-He has also driven in three or more of his team's runs in one contest.
+- In 11 games this year (35.5%), Rivera has picked up an RBI, and in three of those games (9.7%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 15 games this year (50.0%), including multiple runs in four games.
+- In 48.4% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (12.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.